EAL Omron PLC Industrial Maintenance & Fault Finding Pro (IMFFP®) 1&2

 Course Information & Topics

-We have been working closely with EAL to help develop the first EAL recognised IMFFP® courses that are essential for anyone who intends to be working at an industrial level PLCs (Programmable Logic Controllers).
+We have been working closely with EAL to help develop the first EAL recognised IMFFP® courses that are essential for anyone who intends to be working at an industrial level with PLCs (Programmable Logic Controllers).

 Our IMFFP® training course is for anyone who is interested in working with PLCs on the shop-floor while being able to fault find, make modifications and maintain the machinery/production line.